ishan6899/learnify/README.md

 ## Description

-This is the website for Learnify Hub one of the premier coaching institution of Faridabad.
+This is the template website for Learnify Hub one of the premier coaching institution of Faridabad.

 ## Link